shinde-mahendra/training-notes/jenkins-intro.md

     > Instead use Right Click of mouse to copy

 1. Visit `http://localhost:8080` with web browser.

+    > DO NOT USE MS Internet Explorer, Use MS Edge Web browser

 1. Provide the Initial password and click to continue
 1. Jenkins post installation setup, now would give you TWO choices
     - Install Suggested Plugin [Default]